 1. Keep the plugin running for another 15 minutes while it is on “Restoring database.”

-2. After 15 minutes, open another tab and try to login to wp-admin with WP Admin username/password of the exported site
+2. After 15 minutes, open another tab and attempt to login to wp-admin using the exported site’s WP Admin username and password.

-At this point, your website could be successfully migrated.
+At this point, your website could successfully migrate.

-If it isn’t and you get a 500 error, please edit your wp-config.php file and set WP_DEBUG to true then refresh the page and you should see an error.
-This may help you to determine the problem, or you can share the error with the support team here at Servmask to give you a hand.
+If it isn’t and you receive a 500 error, please edit your wp-config.php file and set WP DEBUG to true, then refresh the page to see an error.
+This may assist you in determining the problem, or you can share the error with the Servmask support team for assistance.

-You can also check the error log located at /wp-content/plugins/all-in-one-wp-migration/storage/error.log
+You can also look at the error log, which is located at /wp-content/plugins/all-in-one-wp-migration/storage/error.log.

 Could it be my server settings?